This is my detailed review of the 14-inch Asus VivoBook Pro 14X OLED, an all-purpose competitively-priced compact laptop meant for everyday use.

 Blade 14 is a bit wider, a bit shorter, and minimally thinner, but also a significantly heavier laptop, while the Zephyrus G14 is both larger, thicker, and heavier.
 Of course, those are more powerful laptops, but this Pro 14X is nonetheless a balanced middle-grounder.

 Metal is used for the entire construction, and the laptop feels sturdily made, doesn’t flex or bulge or creak in any noticeable way.
-The aesthetics and overall feeling are perhaps not as nice and polished as on the more premium laptops, but the only design choice I don’t really like is the textured pattern on the bezel; everything else is just fine, even that rough plastic bezel around the screen.
+The aesthetics and overall feeling are perhaps not as nice and polished as on the more premium laptops, but the only design choice I don’t really like is the textured pattern on the hinge; everything else is just fine, even that rough plastic bezel around the screen.

 I especially like the redesigned lid, with that VivoBook Pro embossed plaque, even if I could have lived without those hashtags and the inspirational quote.
 Regardless, the exterior looks even better to me than the interior.